-When using the planetary gearbox under normal temperature ranges between 0-120 °F, the gearbox is to be half full of SAE 80/90 oil.
-Use the lower of the two plugs to check the level of the oil.
+When using the planetary gearbox under normal temperature ranges between 0-120 $^{\circ}$ F, the gearbox is to be half full of SAE 80/90 oil.
+Use the middle plug located at the three o'clock position to check the level of the oil.
 Oil is to be changed after the first 50 hours of operation with subsequent changes every 1000 hours or yearly, whichever comes first.